 Discussion and Future Direction

-This research quantitatively explores the moral loading and then examines the moral divergence of all the televised United States presidential debates across 13 presidential elections from the first televised presidential debate in 1960 to 2020.
-It introduces mediatization as a prism through which to explore presidential debates from an institutional perspective – exploring the “transformative process” (Hjarvard, 2013, p.
-153) in political institutions caused by the development of media within the presidential debate context.
-This institutional perspective at the meso level enables us to "make generalizations across the situational contexts of micro-social encounters” (Hjarvard, 2013, p.
-154), such as a specific debate format (in terms of the town hall, podium, and commentator).
-Moreover, by quantitatively exploring how mediatization could have influenced the political debate from a historical perspective, this study overcomes the three main challenges of mediatization research: historicity (“longitudinal studies or cross-temporal comparisons”), specificity (“differentiating and specifying the currently too general talk of mediatization”), and measurability (“quantitative measurability”) (Ekström, Fornäs, Jansson, & Jerslev, 2016, p.
-1098).
-So, the current study contributes to both political communication and mediatization literature.
+This research examines the moral loadings of all televised United States presidential debates across 13 presidential elections, from the first televised presidential debate in 1960 to 2020.
+It quantitatively descripts presidential debaters’ moral judgments based on Moral Foundation Theory using Natural Language Processing tools based on distributed representation.
+The moral judgments difference – moral divergence – between the debaters could be an important attributor to one of the major challenges that have been faced by televised presidential debates for decades: the lack of real conflict and a discussion of the issues.
+On the one hand, this research sheds light on the development of efficient political communication among different groups based on their moral judgments.
+On the other hand, it shows the potential of distributed representation (a more advanced computational method than word count) in future communication investigations.

 Our results show a moral divergence between Democrat and Republican candidates, and a significant increase of moral divergence that tracks with the development of mediatization since 1980.
 We also found that the first debate of each election debate series almost always diverges more than the rest of the debates.
-Moreover, almost every Democrat presidential candidate’s speech in the debates carried more moral loading than their Republican rivals across all five moral foundations (except the vice dimension of sanctity foundation), even in loyalty/betrayal and authority/subversion, the two moral foundations of which liberals are supposed to possess much less moral loading than conservatives because liberals are supposedly less sensitive to these moral foundations than conservatives according to MFT.
+Moreover, almost every Democrat presidential candidate’s speech in the debates carried more moral loading than their Republican rivals across all five moral foundations (except the vice dimension of sanctity foundation), even in loyalty/betrayal and authority/subversion, the two moral foundations of which liberals are supposed to possess less moral loading than conservatives because liberals are supposedly less sensitive to these moral foundations than conservatives according to MFT.
 Our findings shed light on the two fundamental questions that are essential in order that presidential debates better serve our democracy: can Democrat and Republican candidates understand each other and discuss issues together and do they want to understand each other’s positions and discuss them with each other?

 Whether They Could?

 As aforementioned, people may not understand those moral concerns in the moral foundation categories to which they are not innately sensitive, but our results imply that presidential candidates have the ability to overcome this innate obstacle.
 First, our results show positive relationships among the moral loadings of each moral foundation in each candidate’s speech in every presidential debate.
 This means that none of the five moral foundations is isolated.
 The sensitivity in one moral foundation could make up for other obtuse moral foundations.
-In other words, the receptors of certain kinds of moral concerns in terms of moral foundations may detect moral concerns from other moral foundations also, if there is enough sensitivity.
+In other words, the receptors of certain kinds of moral concerns may detect moral concerns from other moral foundations also, if there is enough sensitivity.
 This raises an interesting question for future research: would this kind of sensitivity compensation happen in other contexts, such as debates in Congress?